ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

                -> DateTime<Utc> { ... }
 ```

-Zebra implements the `AveragingWindowTimespan` using the foollowing methods on
+Zebra implements the `AveragingWindowTimespan` using the following methods on
 `NetworkUpgrade`:
 ```rust
 impl NetworkUpgrade {